benbuzz790/bots/ROADMAP.md

 6. CodeRabbit reviews automatically
 7. Address CodeRabbit feedback
 8. Request human review
-9. Once approved + all checks green Ã¢â€ â€™ Merge
+9. Once approved + all checks green -> Merge

 **What Blocks a Merge**:
-- Ã¢ÂÅ’ Any CI/CD test failures
+- ' Any CI/CD test failures
-- Ã¢ÂÅ’ Code coverage below threshold
+- ' Code coverage below threshold
-- Ã¢ÂÅ’ Linting errors
+- ' Linting errors
-- Ã¢ÂÅ’ No approval from reviewer
+- ' No approval from reviewer
-- Ã¢ÂÅ’ Unresolved conversations
+- ' Unresolved conversations
-- Ã¢ÂÅ’ Branch not up to date with main
+- ' Branch not up to date with main

 **What Allows a Merge**:
-- Ã¢Å“â€¦ All tests passing (green checkmark)
+- [x] All tests passing (green checkmark)
-- Ã¢Å“â€¦ Code coverage meets threshold
+- [x] Code coverage meets threshold
-- Ã¢Å“â€¦ Linting passes
+- [x] Linting passes
-- Ã¢Å“â€¦ At least one approval
+- [x] At least one approval
-- Ã¢Å“â€¦ All conversations resolved
+- [x] All conversations resolved
-- Ã¢Å“â€¦ Branch up to date
+- [x] Branch up to date

 ### Benefits